 What Happens If Nail Glue Gets on Your Teeth?

-Dr. Yoalli, our Implant & Oral Rehabilitation Specialist, explains: “Nail glue usually contains something called cyanoacrylate, a chemical that can be seriously harmful when it gets in contact with the eyes, mouth or nose.
+Dr. Yoalli, our Implant & Oral Rehabilitation Specialist and the best dentist in Tijuana, explains: “Nail glue usually contains something called cyanoacrylate, a chemical that can be seriously harmful when it gets in contact with the eyes, mouth or nose.
 When realizing how quickly this component dries and hardens, people try to take it off by pulling or even using a buffer, which puts you at risk of removing the outer layer of the tooth, called enamel; this can cause problems like tooth sensitivity and make you prone to get cavities easily.
 Also, if the nail glue gets stuck on your gums or your cheeks, ulcers can appear when trying to rub it off.”

 What Safe Alternatives Are There To Create Fake Fangs?